dpsd18139/Role-Playing-Game/my_report/README.md

 However there was no indication for when the health gets to zero.
 So I programmed a game manager added a custom script to reset the scene after the player gets hit.

 After that I also decided I want to have the players currenth health visible to the player so I also added a text mesh pro object and a script to change it.
+I also imported a custom pixel font for a more universal look.

 I downloaded some food sprites I found online and added a jar of marmelade to heal the player because I love marmelade.
 I added projectiles so I used the steak sprite from the same pack.
 No specific reason why I chose steaks.